 Project Dramaturg:

-Alexis Riley (she/they) is a white disabled psychiatric survivor and interdisciplinary performance artist from Shawnee and Osage Land (colonial West Virginia).
+alexis riley (she/they) is a white disabled psychiatric survivor and interdisciplinary performance artist from Shawnee and Osage Land (colonial West Virginia).
 They currently direct The Mad Memory Project, a multi-year performance series that explores mad embodiment in and beyond archives.
 Alexis is a President’s Postoctoral Fellow at the University of Michigan.

 Additional Music/Sound Development: